Dealing with Logs and Zeros in Regression Models: Proof of Theorem : iOLS

 where all three terms on the RHS are finite and have finite first and second moments by assumption.
 All conditions being satisfied, we apply Theorem 1 in DS to obtain the convergence result $n^{1/2}|\hat{\beta}_{t(n)} - \beta| = O_p(1)$ as $n \to \infty$.

 \end{proof}

-\begin{proof}[\textbf{Proof of Theorem \ref{theorem:consistency}}: Normality] We now make use of Theorem 4 in DS to derive the asymptotic distribution of iOLS.
+\begin{proof}[\textbf{Normality for $<\infty$}] We now make use of Theorem 4 in DS to derive the asymptotic distribution of iOLS.
 All conditions have been verified in the previous results except that $\sqrt{n}(\hat{M}_n(\beta)-\beta) \overset{d}{\to} Z$ as $n\to\infty$, where $Z$ is a limit distribution.
 Note that we have

 as $n\to\infty$, and $\hat{\tilde{Y}}_i(\beta) = \log(1+U_i)+X_i'\beta - \hat{c}(\beta),$ so that

 Under the iid assumption and the exogeneity condition $E[X_i\log(1+U_i)] = c$, the Lindeberg-Levy's central limit theorem yields